 The good news is that, yes, pressure-treated wood is safe.
 Today’s pressure-treated wood manufacturers use chemicals in their process that are non-toxic and thus safe for humans and animals, at least when it comes to sitting and relaxing.
 That being said, let’s take a closer look at how pressure-treated wood is manufactured, what chemicals are being used, and anything that you shouldn’t be making with it.

 What, Exactly, Is Pressure Treated Wood?

-The pressure treating process infuses wood with chemicals under great pressure.
+The pressure-treating process infuses wood with chemicals under great pressure.
 This helps prevent decay as well as repulse insects that love to eat wood.
 The process has been around for over 50 years, protecting wood and wood construction and saving consumers millions of dollars.
-One thing to note, however, is that pressure treated wood isn’t stronger than its non-treated counterpart.
-Pressure treating helps it to resists rotting and the elements but doesn’t increase its strength in any way.
+One thing to note, however, is that pressure-treated wood isn’t stronger than its non-treated counterpart.
+Pressure-treating helps it to resist rotting and the elements but doesn’t increase its strength in any way.

 What Type Of Wood is Best for Pressure Treating?

-Soft wood like southern yellow pine is the most commonly used for pressure treating.
+Softwood, like southern yellow pine, is the most commonly used for pressure treatment.
 That’s because it’s easier to force the chemicals into soft wood than it is into denser wood.
-The chemicals will be forced deeper into the wood fibers and thus give better, longer-lasting results.
+The chemicals will be forced deeper into the wood fibers and thus give better longer-lasting results.